mame82/UnifyingVulnsDisclosureRepo/README.md

 - handling of all vulnerabilities in scope of this repository has been handed-over to German CERT-Bund

-## (planned) Repo content

-- mjackit (Go code to interact with Logitech Unifying dongles/devices from RF end and carry out PoC1, PoC2 and run the demoed covert channel)
-- munifying (Go code to interact with Unifying dongle on USB end, able to carry out PoC3, will be added as soon as Logitech has a patch ready)
-- raw documents created during info gathering/analysis phase (without further comments, partially outdated, feel free to ask questions)
-- the reports provided to Logitech
-- Client agent code for remote shell relayed through Unifying receiver

-## Not in repo

-- recent work on LOGITacker (brings most of this to a nRF52840 dongle, acting as stand-alone device, exception see issue #2)
-- raw SDR captures
-- modified firmwares / project files from firmware analysis

 ## The new vulns